If you are applying for Access to Leeds, this guidance will help you and your referee to complete the application.

 If you have already submitted your UCAS application and have received a rejection then, should you later be made eligible for Access to Leeds, the admissions team will reconsider your UCAS application alongside your contextual information.

-- For Dental Hygiene and Therapy, it is recommended that you submit your application by 15 January 2021.
+- For Dental Hygiene and Therapy (A900), it is recommended that you submit your application by the UCAS deadline of 26th January.